gemc/docs/webPage/source/documentation/hitDefinition.rst

 Hit Definition
 --------------

-The definition of a hit is tied up to the detector electronics, in particular its Time Window (TW), defined by the user.
+The definition of a hit is tied up to the detector electronics, in particular its Time Window (TW), defined by the user (notice the TW is fixed and never changes during the simulation).

 All geant4 steps [#]_ in a detector element [#]_ within the TW constitute a hit.